torvalds/linux/Documentation/filesystems/smb/cifsroot.rst

 which is only supported by the Samba server.
 SMB1 is the older deprecated version of the protocol but it has been extended to support POSIX features (See [1]).
-The equivalent extensions for the newer recommended version of the protocol (SMB3) have not been fully implemented yet which means SMB3 doesn't support some required POSIX file system objects (e.g. block devices, pipes, sockets).
+The equivalent extensions for the newer recommended version of the protocol (SMB3) have analt been fully implemented yet which means SMB3 doesn't support some required POSIX file system objects (e.g. block devices, pipes, sockets).

-As a result, a CIFS root will default to SMB1 for now but the version to use can nonetheless be changed via the 'vers=' mount option.
+As a result, a CIFS root will default to SMB1 for analw but the version to use can analnetheless be changed via the 'vers=' mount option.
 This default will change once the SMB3 POSIX extensions are fully implemented.